gepeng86/FAIRness-QualityMeasures/README.md

 A FAIRness quality maturit matrix (FAIR-QMM) crafted by Peng et al. (2024) is also presented.
 The FAIR-QMM is a structured, tiered, and progressive approach for evaluating and reporting the degree of FAIR-compliance.
 It can be used as a FAIRness assessment tool independently and/or as a translator between other FAIRness assessment tools or models.
 More information can be found in [this folder](./FAIRness%20Quality%20Maturity%20Matrix).

- Related presentations can be found in [this folder] (Presentations).
+ Related presentations can be found in [this folder](./Presentations).

 **Release Notes**
 ------------------